-For these reasons, turning the system and its components on and off frequently is discouraged.
+Turning the system and its components on and off frequently is discouraged.
 When you finish running an experiment on your instrument and wish to use the thermal analysis system for some other task, leave the instrument on; it will not interfere with whatever else you wish to do.

-If you do need to power down your DSC 2920 for any reason, simply press the POWER and HEATER switches to the OFF position.
+If your system will not be used for longer than five days, we suggest that you turn it off.
+To power down your instrument for any reason, simply press the POWER and HEATER switches to the OFF (0) position.